williamcaban/openshift-servicemesh/README.md

 `./6.0_oc_get_pods_istio_system.sh`

 Wait until you see the all the Pods remain in the `Running` state.
+It may take from 10 to 15 minutes.

+**NOTE:** It is normal to see some Pods going through `CrashLoops` or in `Error` state during the initialization.
+Once everything is stable, all the Pods should be in `Running` state.

 Break out of the watch script (CTRL-C) and list the pods in the ServiceMesh project.